Product Engineering

 The Bottom Line

-We've spent the last two years obsessing over how to make AI talk to us.
+We've spent the past two years obsessing over how to make AI talk to us.
 The next decade will be defined by AI that doesn't need to.

 Stop building tools that wait for instructions.
 Start building tools that understand context.

 The winners won't be the products with the smartest chatbots.
-They'll be the ones you barely notice using—because they already did the work for you.
+They'll be the ones you barely notice using—because they've already done the work for you.

 Tags:#predictive ai#automation#ux design#product strategy#anticipatory design#artificial intelligence